Funding for the research and preparation of the case studies, and the Case Development Program and Forums, is provided by Amgen Inc.

-Alan M. Trager is the Founder and Director of the PPP Initiative Ltd., where he leads an institutional collaborative effort using public-private partnerships to address healthcare and environmental issues in Asia.
+Alan M. Trager is the Founder and President of the PPP Initiative Ltd., where he leads an institutional collaborative effort using public-private partnerships to address healthcare issues in Asia.

-Previously, he was a professor at Johns Hopkins School of Advanced International Studies and a Principal Investigator (PI) at Johns Hopkins.
+Previously, he was a Senior Research Professor at Johns Hopkins School of Advanced International Studies and a Principal Investigator (PI) at Johns Hopkins.
 He served as PI of the Mapping PPPs across Countries (China and India) study (2015), which was featured in specially organized meetings at U.S. State Department, in Beijing and Geneva from November 2015 to January 2016.

 Trager is also a faculty member in the Leadership Academy for Development (LAD), an affiliate of Stanford University.
 LAD trains government officials and business leaders in developing countries.
 He has had numerous practitioner roles in PPP for the State of New York, the U.S. Government, Xicheng District in Beijing, and the Riverside Park Conservancy in New York City.

-He led or co-led PPP symposiums, executive programs and workshops for Harvard, LAD, or SAIS in Beijing, Singapore, Delhi, Mexico City, Cape Town, Nairobi, Tbilisi, Saudi Arabia, Lesotho, and Washington including for clients of Johns Hopkins Medicine International and the World Bank/IFC.
-He regularly teaches Chinese leaders at the ministerial, provincial, and district levels through the Tsinghua University School of Public Policy and Management and CELAP (Chinese Executive Leadership Academy Pudong, one of five major national public executive training designations).
+He led or co-led PPP symposiums, executive programs and workshops for Harvard, LAD, Johns Hopkins and Tsinghua University in Beijing, Singapore, Delhi, Mexico City, Cape Town, Nairobi, Tbilisi, Saudi Arabia, Lesotho, and Washington including for Johns Hopkins Medicine International and the World Bank.
+He regularly teaches Chinese leaders at the ministerial, provincial, and district levels through the Tsinghua University School of Public Policy and Management and CELAP (Chinese Executive Leadership Academy Pudong.
 In the private sector, Trager founded and chaired AMT Capital Management, a private investment firm.
 He also created and managed ventures for Morgan Stanley, where he was a managing director.
 Prior to joining Morgan Stanley, he was manager of planning for Pfizer Pharmaceuticals.

 Early in his career, he was a VISTA Volunteer in Texas and worked for mayors in New York City, New Haven and Boston.
 Trager holds an MPA from the Harvard Kennedy School.

-Chris Kuang is a Research Assistant for the PPP Initiative Ltd..
+Chris Kuang is Director of Special Projects for the PPP Initiative Ltd..
 He is a student at Harvard University studying Applied Math and Economics.
 Based in Cambridge, MA, he is also the co-founder and Director of Coding it Forward, a grassroots 501(c)(3) nonprofit organization that seeks to inspire and empower people to use their technical skills for social good.
 He has previously written on the subject of PPPs for the Harvard Political Review.

 Yuqian Zhang is a Research Assistant for the PPP Initiative Ltd..
-He is a Master’s student in the Johns Hopkins SAIS-Tsinghua Dual Degree Program, concentrating on Energy, Resources and Environment and International Economics.
+He recently graduated from Johns Hopkins SAIS-Tsinghua Dual Degree Masters Program, concentrating on Energy, Resources and Environment and International Economics.
 Yuqian has extensive interests in global health and healthcare in China.
 He has completed multiple global health internships at think tanks, academic institutions, and consulting firms.

 Fujia Zhang is a Research Assistant for the PPP Initiative Ltd..
 He focuses on technology and PPP operating structures in the Amgen Case Study Development Program.
 Before joining PPPI, Fujia worked on energy analytics and policy, gaining valuable exposure to PPP.
 Fujia graduated from Johns Hopkins University, School of Advanced International Studies, with a concentration on Energy, Resource and Environment.

-Yi (Esther) Bian is a Research Assistant for the PPP Initiative Ltd. She is a Master’s student in the London School of Economics (LSE)-Lee Kuan Yew School of Public Policy Dual Degree Program, concentrating on Economics and Development.
+Yi (Esther) Bian is a Research Assistant for the PPP Initiative Ltd. She recently graduated from the London School of Economics (LSE)-Lee Kuan Yew School of Public Policy Dual Degree Masters degree program, concentrating on Economics and Development.
 Esther brings diverse research experience as a research assistant at think tanks and academic institutions.
 She received a Bachelor degree from University College London.

 Ray Zeng, RA, China